With a Little Help from My Friends: Live performances

-To date, Starr has closed every concert performed by each version of his All-Starr Band with this song.
-After he is done singing, Starr tells the audience "Peace and love... peace and love is the only way... and good night", then walks off the stage.
-Since 2008, the band segued right into "Give Peace a Chance", during which Starr comes back onstage, then walks off again.

-Starr performed the song with George Harrison, Eric Clapton, Bruce Springsteen, George Michael, Phil Collins, Elton John, and many others at the 1987 Prince's Trust Concert at Wembley Arena, London.

-The September 3 and 4, 1989 performances at the Greek Theatre in Los Angeles appeared on the CD version of the charity album Nobody's Child: Romanian Angel Appeal.
+Harrison and Starr performed this song together for the first time at the Prince's Trust in London, 1986 with Eric Clapton.

-McCartney and Starr performed this song together for the first time since 1967 at the David Lynch Foundation Benefit Concert in the Radio City Music Hall, New York on 4 April 2009.
-McCartney and Starr also performed the song together on "The Night That Changed America: A Grammy Salute to The Beatles", a commemorative show on 27 January 2014, that marked 50 years since the band's first appearance on The Ed Sullivan Show, then again in 2015 at Ringo Starr's induction into the Rock and Roll Hall of Fame.
+McCartney and Starr performed the song together for the first time since 1967 at the David Lynch Foundation Benefit Concert in the Radio City Music Hall, New York on 4 April 2009.
+McCartney and Starr also performed the song together on The Night That Changed America: A Grammy Salute to The Beatles, a commemorative show on 27 January 2014, that marked 50 years since the band's first appearance on The Ed Sullivan Show in 1964.

 Certifications

 Cover versions

-There have been at least 50 cover versions of the song and it has achieved the number one position on the British singles charts three times: by Joe Cocker in 1968, by Wet Wet Wet in 1988, and by Sam & Mark in 2004.
+There have been at least 50 cover versions of the song and it has achieved the number one position on the UK Singles Chart three times: by Joe Cocker in 1968, by Wet Wet Wet in 1988, and by Sam & Mark in 2004.